National Financial Capability Month – April 2015

 District of Columbia Government Employees

 Did you know that if you are a District Government employee you can save for retirement by making tax-deferred contributions directly from your paycheck?
 You can contribute as little as $20 a paycheck.
-See the details about the District’s 457b Deferred Compensation Plan from ING Financial Advisors at this link.
+See the details about the District’s 457b Deferred Compensation Plan from Voya Financial at this link.

 Option for Tax Savings

-The DC Earned Income Tax Credit campaign helps low-to-moderate income tax payers keep more of what they earn.
+The DC Earned Income Tax Credit (EITC) helps low-to-moderate income tax payers keep more of what they earn.
 When the earned income tax credit exceeds the amount of taxes owed, a refund is provided to those who claim and qualify for the benefit.
 The credit basically reduces the amount of tax you owe which may result in a refund.
-District of Columbia residents can claim the tax credit on both their federal and state income taxes.
-The campaign is managed by the Capital Area Asset Builders.
-Find more information on DCEITC.
+The DC EITC program, modeled after the federal program, is the second largest state-level EITC in the nation, and can provide significant tax relief to residents with very low incomes.
+While approximately 50,000 District residents claim federal EITC dollars and more than 46,300 claim DC EITC funds, many residents still do not avail themselves to these available dollars.
+The DC Fiscal Policy Institute estimates that there are still roughly 7,000-11,000 EITC-eligible District residents who may not be claiming the federal or local credit, and an additional 3,600 who claim the federal credit, but not the local EITC.
+For more information and to see if you qualify, follow this link.

 Personal Wealth Estimator